$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: Introduction

 \section{Introduction}

 Gersten introduced \Lcoh{} as a tool to obtain lower bounds for the Dehn function of finitely presented groups \cite{Gersten1992}.
-His approach has a geometric and topological nature.
-First, he defines the \Lcoh{} of \CWs{}.
-Let $X$ be a connected \CW{} with a finite $m$-skeleton.
-Then Gersten defines the \Lcoh{} of $X$, only in degrees $\le m$, as the cohomology of the complex of bounded cellular cochains on the universal cover of $X$.
+His approach has a geometric-topological flavor, and starts with the definition of \Lcoh{} for \CWs{}.
+If $X$ is a connected \CW{} with a finite $m$-skeleton, then Gersten defines the \Lcoh{} of $X$, only in degrees $\le m$, as the cohomology of the complex of bounded cellular cochains on the universal cover of $X$.
 Here, the coefficients are given by a normed real vector space $V$, usually the real numbers with the absolute-value norm, and a cochain is bounded if there is a bound on the norm of the values it assigns to the cells.
 The finiteness of the $m$-skeleton of $X$ guarantees that the usual coboundary map sends bounded cochains of degree $<m$ to bounded cochains.
-Then, Gersten defines the \Lcoh{} of a group $G$ as the \Lcoh{} of any cellular $K(G,1)$; it is defined in degree $m$ if there is a cellular $K(G,1)$ with a finite $m$-skeleton, i.e.\ if $G$ is of type $F_m$.
+Then, Gersten defines the \Lcoh{} of a group $G$ as the \Lcoh{} of any cellular $K(G,1)$; it is defined in degree $m$ if there is a cellular $K(G,1)$ with a finite $m$-skeleton, \ie, if $G$ is of type $F_m$.
 For example, it is defined in degree $2$ if $G$ is finitely presentable.

-It must be pointed out how our terminology differs slightly from the one used by Gersten and other authors: the \Lcoh{} of a \CW{} $X$, defined as above, should be called, according to Gersten's terminology, the \Lcoh{} (or \emph{bounded valued cohomology}) \emph{of the universal cover} of $X$.
+Our terminology differs slightly from the one used by Gersten and other authors: the \Lcoh{} of a \CW{} $X$, defined as above, should be called, according to Gersten, the \Lcoh{} (or \emph{bounded valued cohomology}) \emph{of the universal cover} of $X$.
 We denote it by $H_\Linfs^\bullet(X;V)$.
 For the \Lcoh{} of a group $G$, we use the same notation with $G$ in place of $X$.

 Wienhard \cite[Proposition 5.2]{Wienhard2012} and Blank \cite[Theorem 6.3.5]{Blank2015} observed that $H_\Linfs^\bullet(G;V)$ is canonically isomorphic to the (ordinary) cohomology of $G$ with coefficients in the $\R[G]$-module